 A big part of designing a space that supports your work is being clear on what your client is worried about and how you can assuage those worries and provide for those wants and needs in small ways.
 It is important to always be aware of the client’s emotional experience, and how you can craft it.
 How do you want people to feel, and how can you make them feel that way?
 What would make them feel the opposite?

-This is more than just physical environment as well.
+But, this is more than just the physical environment.
 You can create an environment with your words and emails and procedures.
 How you communicate says a lot about how you work.

 You have an opportunity, in designing your environment, to demonstrate your priorities.
 What is your environment saying about you?